nightguarder/ChatMedic/README.md

 - Model is tested by medical experts and their feedback is used to improve the model.

 ## ChatAI
-- Logged users with an account can now use the chat treat their patients respectively.
+- Logged users with an account can now use the chat to treat their patients respectively.
 - The ChatGPT 3.5 language model is a prototype which will help by answering and providing relevant information about the topic.

 ![chat-ai](src/lib/img/chat_ai.png)